This post was updated on September 17, 2017.

 - Cellular signal – Adequate Verizon LTE 4G on smartphones without booster in and out of the coach.

 - Over-the-Air (OTA) TV – Poor, could not receive all OTA networks however we did not spend much effort trying.
+During our latest visit on site 24 with our King Jack antenna, we pulled in 26 OTA stations – most were watchable.

 - Water Pressure/Quality – good, slight chlorine taste, no notable discoloration or turbidity.